 FHA Loan Requirements On Two To Four Unit Properties

 Homebuyers can purchase a two to four-unit property with a 3.5% down payment FHA Loan.
 Borrowers can use 85% of the potential rental income on the rental units as qualified income:

 - Minimum FHA Loan Requirements on credit scores to purchase a 2 to 4 unit property is 580

-- However, there is a three months of reserves required on three to four unit properties
+- However, there are three months of reserves required on three to four-unit properties

 - Reserves are one month of principal, interest, taxes, and insurance also known as PITI